Counter-terrorism measures in Finland

 The Finnish Police have set up permanent situation awareness, command and cooperation structures operating 24/7 with the capacity to identify and, if necessary, react swiftly to possible terrorist threats.
 Local police departments, the National Bureau of Investigation and the Finnish Security Intelligence Service have intensified their cooperation in information exchange and operational activities.

-The Finnish Security Intelligence Service ensures that reporting on situation awareness on counter-terrorism is up to date and gives accounts to the national leaders and competent authorities.
-The Finnish Security Intelligence Service increased the terrorist threat level in Finland to elevated in its terrorist threat assessment issued in June 2017.
+The Finnish Security Intelligence Service Supo ensures that reporting on situation awareness on counter-terrorism is up to date and gives accounts to the national leaders and competent authorities.
+Supo updates the terrorist threat assessment at least once a year.

 Threat assessment by the Finnish Security Intelligence Service